-Born in Berlin, Wisconsin in 1890, Donald L. Brown was an early innovator of aviation having been involved with the building and development of aircraft engines.
+Born in Berlin, Wisconsin, Donald L. Brown was an early innovator of aviation.

-Although he was a hard worker, it took Brown some time to find his calling.
-As a young man, he worked an assortment of jobs, including newspaper carrier, journalist, store clerk and steel worker.
-After attending Northwestern University, he started his aviation career as head of engine assembly at the Simplex Automobile Company, which later evolved into the Wright-Martin Aircraft Corporation.
-He later became a factory manager for Wright Aeronautical Corporation (formerly Wright-Martin).
+As a young man, Brown worked as a newspaper carrier, journalist, store clerk, and steel worker.
+After attending Northwestern University, he started his aviation career at Simplex Automobile Company.
+He served as head of engine assembly.
+He later became a factory manager for Wright Aeronautical Corporation.

-Brown worked his way through various positions within aviation and became a co-founder of the Pratt & Whitney Aircraft Company and, in 1930, president of United Aircraft Corporation.
-As president, he led the company to become one of the world’s largest producers of airplanes and engines, and worked closely with the U.S. military.
+In 1930, Brown became president of United Aircraft Corporation (the later name of Pratt & Whitney Aircraft).
+As president, he led the company to become one of the world’s largest producers of airplanes, engines, and propellers.